 After graduating to the AHL, Nyquist tore it up for Grand Rapids and soon became one of Detroit’s most dependable forwards.
-Though he’s no longer a Red Wing, the Swede has recorded the 10th-most points among forwards taken in the 2008 draft, with the nine above him all having played more games.
+Though he’s no longer a Red Wing, the Swede has recorded the eighth-most points among forwards taken in the 2008 draft, with the seven above him all having played more games.
 Nyquist’s career mark of 0.59 points per game ranks fifth among 2008-drafted forwards, trailing only Steven Stamkos, Jordan Eberle, Derek Stepan, and Cam Atkinson.

 Petr Mrazek – No. 151 (5th Round – 2011)

 Now in Carolina, Mrazek contributed way more to the Red Wings than most fifth-round picks.
 Detroit took a chance on the netminder following a brutal OHL playoff outing in which Mrazek walked away with a goals-against average over five.
 This likely contributed to his fall to the fifth round, considering his regular season was pretty solid.

 Mrazek rebounded in his draft-plus-one year with a surprising bronze medal at the World Junior Championships and later led his Ottawa 67s team deep into the OHL playoffs.
 The following season, Mrazek stepped up his game even more, earning a couple of spot starts with the Red Wings and a Calder Cup with the Griffins that spring.

 Andreas Athanasiou – No. 110 (4th Round – 2012)

 Back in June 2012, the Red Wings selected Athanasiou in the fourth round.
 His speed was obviously a strength, but he had plenty of room to improve when it came to defense and attitude.
-Plus, Athanasiou’s 37 points in 63 games for the high-powered London Knights underwhelmed.
+Plus, Athanasiou’s 37 points in 63 games for the high-powered London Knights looked pretty underwhelming.